rsksmart/bridge-transaction-parser/README.md

 * [--fromblock=number] defaults to `lastest`
 * [--network=network] defaults to `testnet`
 * [--pegin] if provided, prints peg-in related transactions.
 It can be used along `--pegout` to only print peg-in and peg-out related transactions
-* [--pegin] if provided, prints peg-out related transactions  It can be used along `--pegin` to only print peg-in and peg-out related transactions
+* [--pegout] if provided, prints peg-out related transactions  It can be used along `--pegin` to only print peg-in and peg-out related transactions
 * [--methods="['bridgeMethod1', 'bridgeMethod2']"] prints transaction data of calls made to any of the specified bridge methods.
 Defaults to all Bridge methods
 * [--events="['bridgeEvent1', 'bridgeEvent2']"] prints transaction data of those that emitted any of these events.
 Defaults to all Bridge events
 * [--checkeverymillis=timeInMilliseconds] time between executions to get the next block to filter and print the transactions data.
 Defaults to 1000 milliseconds